-Buying your air conditioning system can be quite confusing, whether you plan to replace your current system or it is your first time to purchase one.
+Buying your air conditioning system can be quite confusing, whether you plan to replace your current system or it is your first time purchasing one.
 There are so many factors to consider, including the size of the space, your budget, and your needs.

 Additionally, you do not just have to choose from one type of air conditioning unit.
-There are several types for you to consider, which makes the shopping stage even more stressful.
+There are several types of air cons for you to consider, which makes the shopping stage even more stressful.